 As for Aksener, who is banking on a critical mass of tactical votes to keep Erdogan out, she is unlikely to succeed.
 Aydintasbas wrote that recent polls give her 7%-11% of the popular vote.
 Even if the CHP were to rally around Aksener, she would need to deliver some kind of pledges to draw Kurds in a second round.
 But given her record as an interior minister in the 1990s at the height of human rights abuses in the mainly Kurdish southeast and some of the extreme nationalists in her inner circle, would they believe her?
 And what if Erdogan, a master tactician pulls a last-minute Kurdish rabbit out of his hat?
 “As of yesterday,” concluded Aydintasbas, “Tayyip Erdogan is a lot more relaxed.
 His job is a lot easier.”

 The opposition’s remaining hope is to snatch the majority away from Erdogan’s ruling Justice and Development Party (AKP) in parliamentary elections that will be held at the same time as the presidential ones.
 Kilicdaroglu is seeking to get the opposition to agree to form an electoral alliance.
 But the Iyi Party believes that if it teams up solely with Felicity it can surpass the minimum 10% of the national votes needed to win seats in the chamber.
-Aksener’s apparent ebullience is fueled in part by lagging enthusiasm in the AKP’s grassroots networks and the conviction that she can siphon off enough votes from Erdogan's electoral ally, the Nationalist Action Party (MHP), which she broke away from.
+Aksener’s apparent ebullience is fueled in part by lagging enthusiasm in the AKP’s grassroots networks and the conviction that she can siphon off enough votes from Erdogan's electoral ally, the Nationalist Movement Party (MHP), which she broke away from.

 “Erdogan used to talk and listen to those people and keep his finger on the local pulse,” said Sefik Cirkin, a former lawmaker and Iyi Party official from Hatay.
 He told Al-Monitor in a telephone interview, “I speak to AKP colleagues all the time and they feel shut out since Erdogan moved to the palace [in 2014].”
 In what may be something of an overstatement, Cirkin said, “The party worked only halfheartedly for him in the referendum" on switching from a parliamentary system to an executive presidency.
 "This time they will barely lift a finger, if at all.”